NguyenHat1218/NguyenHat1218/README.md

 - Python
 - Java web
-- The library extensions is supporting  for the programing languages.
+- The library extensions are supporting the programming languages.
 - PHP

 ## 💼 Technical Skills